wp-plugins/facebook-thumb-fixer/readme.txt

 == Changelog ==

+= 1.3.3 =

+* Minor update: Added strip_tags in more places to prevent potential conflict issue.

 = 1.3.2 =

 * Changed function name to something less generic to avoid potential conflict with other plugins.